DanielHzp/TeradataSQL-DBSampleQueries/README.md

 # TeradataSQL-DBSampleQueries

-Collection of SQL queries which can be used as a guide to build DCL scripts with teradata-SQL syntax.
+Collection of SQL scripts which can be used as a guide to build data manipulation queries with teradata-SQL syntax.
 A sample database is used.